 This time includes weekends, and in any case cannot be extended beyond 31 August.
 So, if your CF doesn't become UF until 29 August, you have only two days to look for another place and have this confirmed by the uni.

 While you are looking for a place through Adjustment, your original firm choice place will be held for you.

 UCAS will not publish listings of courses available through Adjustment, so you will need to call individual universities and look at their own websites to see if they are offering Adjustment places.

 When you speak to the uni, explain clearly that you are looking for places through Adjustment, not Clearing.
 If a university offers you a place through Adjustment and you accept it (this is usually done over the phone), they will update your status on Track with the new uni and course code, and your original firm offer will be automatically cancelled and cannot be retrieved.

 Therefore, make sure you've thought it through and decided this is what you want to do before accepting an Adjustment offer.
-UCAS will also send you another AS12 letter in the post to confirm the place.
+UCAS will also email you the AS12 letter to confirm the place.

 If you don't receive any offers through Adjustment, or you registered for Adjustment accidentally, then after the five days have elapsed you will automatically be confirmed at your original firm choice.

 If you have registered for Adjustment, your current firm uni will be aware of this and may contact you to enquire what your plans are.
 If you have registered by mistake (people do...) it is worth letting your firm uni know this.